Latest, regularly updated Detroit Lions injury information

 Manu popped up on the practice report with a knee injury on Oct.
 9 and didn’t take the field the following day.
 Initially listed as questionable for the team’s Week 6 game with Kansas City, he was downgraded to out on Oct.
 11.

-Later that day, Manu was transferred to IR.
+Later that day, Manu was transferred to IR, leading to surgery to fix an injured meniscus.

 On Nov.
 5, Campbell said Manu was still a few weeks from returning to practice.
-(Updated: Nov.
-5)
+The offensive was spotted working off the side with a trainer during the team’s Dec.
+10 practice.

 Linebacker Zach Cunningham